-As of October 27, 2017, we either own or license from others a number of U.S. patents, U.S. patent applications, foreign patents and foreign patent applications.
+As of November 19, 2018, we either own or license from others a number of U.S. patents, U.S. patent applications, foreign patents and foreign patent applications.

-Three patent portfolios assigned to Arch Biosurgery, Inc. include a total of 27 patents and pending applications in a total of nine jurisdictions, including seven patents and pending applications in the US.
-These portfolios cover self-assembling peptides and methods of use thereof, including four issued US patents (US 9,415,084; US 9,162,005; US 9,789,157; and US 9,339,476) that expire between 2026 and 2034 (absent patent term extension), and one US application that has been allowed (US Application No. 15/156,020), as well as eight patents that have been either allowed, issued or granted in foreign jurisdictions.
+Three patent portfolios assigned to Arch Biosurgery, Inc. include a total of 30 patents and pending applications in a total of nine jurisdictions, including ten patents and pending applications in the US.
+These portfolios cover self-assembling peptides and methods of use thereof, including five issued US patents (US 9,415,084; US 9,162,005; US 9,789,157; US 9,821,022; and US 9,339,476) that expire between 2026 and 2034 (absent patent term extension) as well as ten patents that have been either allowed, issued or granted in foreign jurisdictions.